softwarefactory-project/sf-docs/docs/operator/architecture.rst

 This procedure demonstrates how to run the log indexation services (ELK stack) on a dedicated instance:

-* First stop and disable all elk related services (elasticsearch, logstash, kibana, log-gearman-client and log-gearman-worker)
+* First stop and disable all elk related services (elasticsearch, logstash and kibana)
 * Copy the current data, e.g.: rsync -a /var/lib/elasticsearch/ new_instance_ip:/var/lib/elasticsearch/
 * Add the new instances and roles to the /etc/software-factory/arch.yaml file: